I. PARKING - PURPOSE, SCOPE & DEFINITIONS

 (2) Any and all charges against the vehicle, including the immobilization fee, must be satisfied prior to the vehicle being released from impound.
 Wrecker services removing vehicles from the University are entitled to payment as authorized by applicable Florida Statutes and Municipal Ordinances.

-(d) if the virtual parking permit for a vehicle has been issued to an individual whose parking privileges on campus have been revoked by the University.
+(d) the virtual parking permit for a vehicle has been issued to an individual whose parking privileges on campus have been revoked by the University.

 (5) If a vehicle is immobilized or towed, all outstanding citation amounts, late fees and the immobilization or tow fee must be paid before the vehicle will be released.
 An appeal may then be filed and, if successful in whole or in part, a full or partial refund will be provided.